Heavencoin/heavencoin/README.md

 What is Heavencoin?
 ----------------

-Heavencoin first started in January 2017 as a variant of Litecoin using Scrypt as the Proof-of-Work hash algorithm.
+Heavencoin first started in November 2016 as a variant of Litecoin using Scrypt as the Proof-of-Work hash algorithm.
  - 1 minute block target
- - 10,000,000,000 coins
+ - 10 000 000 000 coins
  - Difficulty Retarget: Every block using Kimoto's gravity well.

 Heavencoin is in transition to its own designed Proof-of-Stake-Velocity (PoSV)